bjuppa/com-plain-date/README.md

 and runtime systems.

-It may well be that ComPlainDate will stay useful even after Temporal is available — only time will tell...
+It may well be that ComPlainDate will stay useful even after Temporal is available — only time will tell&hellip;

 [API documentation and lists of available functions at deno.land](https://deno.land/x/complaindate/mod.ts)